 A virtual fair is a great way to engage students and employers in a remote environment.
 In Handshake, we provide flexibility in creating and hosting virtual fairs, either hosted in Handshake or externally, while tracking registrations and data for reporting purposes.

-Click Fairs on the left navigation bar to get started.
-You'll be taken to the Fairs overview page where you'll see any career fairs your institution has already created.
-Click New Career Fair in the upper-right corner of the page to begin.
+1. Click Fairs on the left navigation bar to get started.
+You'll be taken to the Fairs overview page where fairs your institution has already created or been invited to are listed.